makerdao/ex_testchain/README.md

 you have to use `makerdao/testchain-backendgateway`

 And it will become accessible from anywhere you need.

+## Running ex_testchain

+For your local instance you could use `make dev` command.
+Be sure you installed Geth/Ganache

 ## Logging
 For now ExTestchain uses logger in debug mode and all messages will be printed to your CLI.
 To omit this uncomment logger level in `apps/chain/config/config.ex`